 - Good privacy protection, especially in Nevada and Wyoming.
 (Learn why privacy matters.)

 - Great income-splitting potential for owner/employees.
-Can take smaller salary and pay income taxes and regular payroll deductions, then take remainder of profit as a distribution subject to income tax only.
+Can take a smaller salary and pay income taxes and regular payroll deductions, then take the remainder of profit as a distribution subject to income tax only.

 - S Corporations are great for businesses that:

 - will provide a service (i.e. consultants);